 - 1. Use a lecture/discussion format. - 2.
-If possible, project this paper on a video screen as a note-taking guide in a lecture/discussion presentation. - a.
-If time does not permit lecturing the entire content herein, ask the attendees to access it online at one of the websites below, to read it prior to the class, especially the Bible passages, and come prepared to discuss it.
+Distribute this paper as a note-taking guide in a lecture/discussion presentation. - a.
+When this subject will be presented in a special session of an ongoing class, if time does not permit the lecturing of the entire content herein, distribute the paper a week earlier, and ask the attendees to read it at home, especially the Bible passages, and come prepared to discuss it.
 The day of the presentation, begin by highlighting key points and other matters you want to emphasize, and then ask for discussion.
 Encourage those who plan to attend to also read the related links in the paper for further information and discussion. - b.
-The paper can be read and/or downloaded on either of my two websites at: https://fromacorntooak12.com (also a shorter URL, edwardseely.com) and https://seelyedward.academia.edu).
+If this presentation is offered in a Special Focus format, and time is limited, have copies of the paper available for attendees when they arrive.
+In the beginning of the session, lecture the key points and other matters you want to emphasize, and then ask for discussion.